vsemionov/django-blacklist/README.md

 You can manage the blacklist rules from the admin.
 Changes take effect after a configurable time, or when the server is restarted.
 A rule can target a user or an IP address.
-You can also target IP networks (ranges) by specifying the optional prefixlen field (number of network prefix bits).
+You can also target IP networks (ranges) by specifying the optional `prefixlen` field (number of network prefix bits).
 Each rule has a specific duration.
-After that duration passes, rules expire automatically.
+After that time interval passes, the rule expires automatically.
 When a request is blocked due to a matching rule:
 * Status 400 (bad request) is returned.
 * An error template is rendered.
-  You can specify a custom one (see below), or use the one for status 400.
+  You can specify a custom one (see `Settings` below), or use the one for status 400.
 * A message is logged
   (warning from logger `blacklist.middleware` for custom templates, or error from logger `django.security` otherwise).